 Sudano-Sahel

-The savannas, forests, and wetlands of the Sudano-Sahel region form the core belt of the Sudano-Sahelian zone, supporting key populations of endangered savanna and forest elephant, northern giraffe (the Kordofan, Nubian, and Peralta subspecies), lion, wild dog, giant and common eland, chimpanzee, gorilla, bongo, giant forest hog, and the second largest antelope migration on the planet.
+The savannas, forests, and wetlands of the Sudano-Sahel region form the core belt of the Sudano-Sahelian zone, supporting key populations of endangered savanna and forest elephant, northern giraffe (the Kordofan, Nubian, and Peralta subspecies), lion, wild dog, cheetah, giant and common eland, roan antelope, black and white rhino, buffalo, waterbuck, hartebeest, hippopotamus, and other large mammals.
 Hundreds of bird species occur in the area, including shoebill and crowned crane.
-Communities also depend on the land for their livelihoods through pastoralism, agriculture, fishing, and hunting.
+Communities also depend on the land for their livelihoods through nomadic and sedentary pastoralism, agriculture, fishing, non-timber forest products, and hunting.

 Challenges